mogenslund/liquid/README.md

 #### Quick start
 Download the single jar (Uberjar containing both Clojure and Liquid) [liq.jar](http://salza.dk/liq.jar)

 **IMPORTANT** Please have the [Cheatsheet](http://salza.dk/cheatsheet.html) nearby when using Liquid for the first time.
-The keybindings are powerful, but needs to be learned.
+The keybindings are powerful, but needs to be learned. **You will get lost without it**

 On Windows double click the liq.jar.
 On Linux and Mac execute the following in a terminal: